charissero/Routes/planning doc - routes.md

 - The app interface will feature :
 1. A fun yet simple layout that is compatible with geolocation and ensures ease of use with adjustements availble like changing font size etc
 2. An inital form for collecting onboarding information
-3. A feedback prompt to collect the user's condition before each journey i.e how they're feeling i.e energised, tired, wants fresh air etc
+3. A feedback prompt to collect the user's condition before each journey i.e how they're feeling etc
 4. An interactive map for displaying suggested cycling route incl interactive icons showing what is ahead on the route like hills, parks etc
 >Data handling :

 - Collect, process, store and use user data responsibly in alignement with data privacy laws